brunokc/homelab/proxmox/backup-host/README.md

 5. Back on your host, create (or edit) file /usr/local/etc/pbs-host-backup-token and paste the token (the Secret from step 3.1 above) as the first line of that file.
-6. Reload systemd so it will see the new host backup service you just installed `systemctl daemon-reload`
+6. Reload systemd so it will see the new host backup service you just installed:
+   `systemctl daemon-reload`

+You're done!